 Non-Major Political Party CandidatesCandidates of Minor Political Parties, other political parties, or Independents must file by Nominating Petition to get their name placed on the ballot.
 (M.S. §204B.07, subd.
 2) Candidates must obtain 2,000 signatures of individuals who are eligible to vote for the candidate being nominated.
 (M.S. §204B.08) Candidates for President and Vice President of the United States do not need to file an Affidavit of Candidacy (M.S. §204B.06, subd.
 4) or pay a filing fee.
 (M.S. §204B.11, subd.
 1).
-The Nominating Petition must be filed at least 77 days before State General Election Day (August 21, 2012).
-The first day signatures may be collected is the first day of the filing period (May 22, 2012).
-(M.S. §204B.08) “On petitions nominating presidential electors, the names of the candidates for president and vice-president shall be added to the political party or political principal stated on the petition.
-One petition may be filed to nominate a slate of presidential electors equal in number to the number of electors to which the state is entitled.”
+The Nominating Petition must be filed at least 77 days before State General Election Day (August 23, 2016).
+The first day signatures may be collected is the first day of the filing period (May 17, 2016).
+(M.S. §204B.08) “On petitions nominating presidential electors or alternates, the names of the candidates for president and vice-president shall be added to the political party or political principal stated on the petition.
+One petition may be filed to nominate a slate of presidential electors equal in number to the number of electors to which the state is entitled and an alternate for each elector nominee.”
 (M.S. §204B.07, subd.
 2)

 -Nominating Petition (Presidential Electors) (print on 8.5" x 14" (legal size) paper) -Example Nominating Petition (Presidential Electors)